ansible/ansible/docs/docsite/rst/porting_guide_2.3.rst

 Here are some rare cases that might be encountered when updating.
 These are mostly caused by the more stringent parser validation and the capture of errors that were previously ignored.

-* The version and release facts for OpenBSD hosts were reversed.
-This has been changed so that version has the numeric portion and release has the name of the release.

 * Made ``any_errors_fatal`` inheritable from play to task and all other objects in between.